 After you give the above documentation and pay the entry fee, Border Patrol will stamp your passport and allow you entrance into the Kingdom of Cambodia (yee-yee!!).

-What To Expect: Vietnam to Cambodia Bus Border Crossing
+What To Expect: Mekong Delta to Phnom Penh By Bus

 One of the reasons, we believe, we encountered no issues at this particular Vietnam to Cambodia border crossing is that this particular border crossing is not often used by tourists.